AUEB-BALab/web/content/members/tstassinopoulos.md

 phd_title:
 phd_supervisor: m_dds
 phd_startdate: 20172804
+phd_enddate: 20180329
-phd_completed: 0
+phd_completed: A

-_Theodore Stassinopoulos_ is a PhD candidate in AUEB (Athens University of Economics and Business) and currently works on CROSSMINER project.
-Holds an MSc in theoretical mathematics from University of Athens and a BSc in mathematics from the saeme university.
+_Theodore Stassinopoulos_ holds an MSc in theoretical mathematics from University of Athens and a BSc in mathematics from the same university.

 His research interests lie at algorithm design and analysis, design patterns and best practices for clean code.